 Originally an actress, debut novelist, D.M.
-Cameron, is an AWGIE nominated radio dramatist, award winning playwright and short film writer.
-Her first novel, ‘Beneath the Mother Tree’ will be published in 2018.
+Cameron, is an AWGIE nominated radio dramatist, award winning playwright and celebrated short film writer.
+Her first novel, ‘Beneath the Mother Tree’ has just been published by MidnightSun Publishing.
 She is currently at work on a second novel and taking notes for a third.

 DM Cameron is the author of several produced stage plays, including the award-winning ‘Blame it on the Moon’, ‘The Salt Maiden’ and her critically acclaimed solo work, ‘The Flowering.’
 A selection of her scripts and production rights continue to be sold through the Australian Script Centre.

 In 2011, Donna was nominated for an AWGIE for her ABC radio play ‘Water Tight.’
 Previous to this, three other plays were produced and broadcast by ABC Radio National: ‘The Salt Maiden’, ‘Shopping for Life Forms’ and ‘Bringing Down the Moon’.